-Orissa`s beauty has been preserved through its monuments, landscape and the history.
-The capital of Orissa (officially known as Odisha) is Bhubaneshwar
+Odisha`s beauty has been preserved through its monuments, landscape and the history.
+The capital of Odisha (officially known as Odisha) is Bhubaneshwar

 has for years attracted devotees from India and abroad.
 Every morning the sun breaks over the Konark Temple

 or the Black Pagoda, with its striking Sun temple, which is famous for its beautiful and erotic images.
 Chilka Lake

 is an attraction not only to the tourists but also to the migratory birds

 .
 This lake is a treasure house of aquatic flora and fauna

 The state of Odisha has a glorious history of its own with more than two thousand years old of rich culture and heritage.
 Odisha was known in different names in different periods like Kalinga, Utkal

 or Odradesha.
 Kalinga had made its mark in the Indian history during the Nanda dynasty

 .
 In ancient times the people of Odisha had made contact with the South-East Asian kingdoms and posed a serious threat to the Maurya Empire